-Woodland// Organic, Eco Processed Merino Wool in Cloud
+Woodland// Organic, Eco Processed Merino Wool in Wave

-With shades ranges from crisp white to azure to navy blue, Cloud is a variegated yarn with sharp contrasts.
-The Merino wool is incredibly soft, with just a hint of lustre.
-Many of my customers who are normally sensitive to wool find this yarn great for next-to-the-skin wear.
+With shades ranges from crisp white to azure to navy blue, Wave is a variegated yarn with sharp contrasts.
+The Merino wool is incredibly soft.
+In fact, many of my customers who are normally sensitive to wool find this yarn great for next-to-the-skin wear.

 The Dye Indigo dye has been used around the world for many centuries, as it's one of the strongest plant based sources of blue.
 With a bit of coaxing (to make the blue pigment water soluble), indigo plants can make a wonderful range from pale sky blue to the deepest navy.